tldr-pages/tldr/pages/common/ncu.md

 `ncu -g`

-- Upgrade all npm packages in current folder:
+- Upgrade all npm packages in the current directory:

 `ncu -u && npm install`